eddiejessup/porc/source/index.md

 events, err := c.GetEventsInRange(collection, key, typ, start, end)
 ```

-Returns a list of events, optionally limited to specified time range in reverse chronological order.
+Returns a paginated list of events, optionally limited to specified time range in reverse chronological order.
+The next page of results URL is specified by both the next field in the JSON response and the Link header value.
+If no next field or Link header is returned, there are no additional pages.

 ### HTTP Request